Michael Hayden (general): National Security Agency

-In February of 1999 Hayden was nominated by President Bill Clinton be the director of the NSA and chief of the Central Security Service at Fort George G. Meade, Maryland.
+In February 1999 Hayden was nominated by President Bill Clinton be the director of the NSA and chief of the Central Security Service at Fort George G. Meade, Maryland.
 He served in that capacity from March 1999 to April 2005.
 As the director of NSA and chief of CSS, he was responsible for a combat support agency of the Department of Defense with military and civilian personnel stationed worldwide.

 Strategy for the NSA

 Hayden came to the NSA at a time of upheaval in the agency.
 Internal government analysis indicated it suffered from a lack of quality management and outdated IT infrastructure.
 Soon after he came on board, a huge part of the NSA network system crashed and was down for several days.
 Part of his plan to revitalize the agency was to introduce more outside contractors, convince older managers to retire, and generally overhaul management structures.
 He also wanted to increase openness at the agency, as it had historically been one of the most secretive organs of government.
 He even allowed James Bamford access for his book Body of Secrets.
 Initially, Hayden was extremely concerned with following laws against domestic surveillance.

 On 9/11, Hayden immediately evacuated all non-essential personnel from NSA headquarters.
 After 9/11, the agency greatly increased its activity.
 Many reports say that after 9/11, Hayden became increasingly concerned with stopping terrorism, and allegedly softened his stance against domestic surveillance.
 Hayden said that he believed everything the agency was doing was "effective, appropriate, and lawful".
-Details about the NSA's operations have been largely hidden, but it played a major role in the wars in Afghanistan and Iraq and the War on Terror.
+Details about the NSA's operations have been largely hidden, but it played a major role in the wars in Afghanistan and Iraq and the war on terror.
 One notable example is the NSA's relationship with the unmanned aerial vehicle 'drone' program.

 Trailblazer

 Hayden is sworn in as Principal Deputy Director of National Intelligence.

 Hayden also championed the Trailblazer Project, a "transformation" effort to better apply information technology.
 The project was criticized internally by some NSA staff, for omitting privacy protections for United States citizens.
-Such omissions constituted a potential failure, subjecting the NSA to external critical feedback, including Diane S Roark, of the House Intelligence Committee.
+Such omissions constituted a potential failure, subjecting the NSA to external critical feedback, including Diane S. Roark, of the House Intelligence Committee.
 NSA employees Thomas Andrews Drake, William Binney, and J. Kirk Wiebe voiced similar concerns.
 Hayden rebuked these NSA staff and several resigned in protest.
 After investigation by the NSA inspector general, the DOD inspector general, and Congress, Trailblazer was shut down.